ifx-dr/ifx-dr.github.io/README.md

 ## Hash Record Update

 1. Copying Record - Take the hash record you received by email.
-2. Update script.js - Paste this record into the bottom section of the script.js file, ensuring the indices and dates are correct.
+2. Update script.js - Paste this record into the bottom section of the script.js file and save the file, ensuring the indices and dates are correct.
 3. Example of hash record entry:
 ```
 {